-At the core of the ASTI One Plan are the four command positions that you see below.
-Each position is uniquely critical to the direct outcome of an incident and each role has specific assigned duties that fit a logical role.
+At the core of the ASTI One Plan are four command positions (described below).
+Each position has assigned duties that are uniquely critical to the outcome of an incident.

 Plant IC duties:

-- define the problem, assure scene safety, provide safe refuge for employees and visitors, and manage the escape to safe refuge for those trapped within the Isolation Zone.
+Define the problem, assure scene safety, evacuate employees and visitors, and manage critical tasks such as emergency shutdown and rescue of those trapped within the Isolation Zone.

 EVACUATION GROUP SUPERVISOR

-An Access Control leader may be assigned by the Plant IC to work for the Evacuation Group Supervisor to assure that incoming emergency responders are guided to the Command Post while others not involved in the emergency are kept away from the Isolation Zone.
+Assign an Access Control leader to assure that incoming emergency responders are guided to the Command Post while others not involved in the emergency are staged and/or relocated to a safe location.

 NOTIFICATION UNIT LEADER